MCR-Digital/apprentice-boot-camp-fundamentals-1/docs/_posts/0000-01-03-object-orientation.md

 --

-- Walk through the `Encapsulation` class...
+- Walk through the `Cards` class...

 Note:
 The code is not nice.